3 Tips for buying a villa in Javea

 Tip 2: Get a lawyer and mortgage approval

-Employing a lawyer will give you peace of mind.
+Get a lawyer, it will give you peace of mind.
 They will sort out necessary documents you’ll need for buying the villa of your dreams.

-Whether you need a loan from the bank or not, don’t chance losing the villa you want to buy because you didn’t get mortgage approval first!
+Whether you need a loan from the bank or not, don’t chance losing the villa you want to buy because you didn’t get mortgage approval before you start house hunting.

 It takes time for Spanish banks to approve you.